Qumulo/qumulo-tech-content/source/tutorials/create-virtual-cluster-windows/create-windows-cluster.md

 Familiarity with VMware Fusion is helpful.

+This procedure assumes that you've already downloaded the .ova file.

-## Download the VMware File
+## Open the VMware File
-In this section you download the VMware file.
+In this section you open the VMware file.

-1. Download the .ova file (699MB).
+1. Go to the directory where you downloaded the VMware .ova file and click on it.
-2. Click on the file.
-The VMware Workstation opens.
+2. The VMware Workstation opens.

  ![Import VM](images/vmware-start-1.png)